“Postmenopause is the time after menopause.

 What if I have postmenopausal vaginal bleeding?

-In Postmenopausal Bleeding: What Causes Postmenopausal Bleeding? the (United States) Cleveland Clinic note:
+In Postmenopausal Bleeding: What Causes Postmenopausal Bleeding? the Cleveland Clinic note:

 “Vaginal bleeding during postmenopause isn’t a normal side effect of decreasing hormone levels.
 In some cases, the dryness in your vagina could cause some light bleeding or spotting after sex.
-In other cases, it could indicate a condition like endometrial hyperplasia or uterine fibroids, infections like endometritis, or cancer.
-Contact your healthcare provider if you experience any vaginal bleeding so you can be evaluated”.8
+In other cases, it could indicate a condition like endometrial hyperplasia, uterine fibroids, endometritis or cancer.
+Contact your healthcare provider if you experience postmenopausal bleeding”.9

 Health Care Provider